troycallen/enviro-llm/README.md

 Large language models are increasingly being deployed locally for privacy and accessibility reasons.
 However, users currently lack tools to measure or optimize their energy and resource impact.
 EnviroLLM aims to fill this gap by providing practical monitoring and optimization capabilities.

 ### Key Features
-- **Monitoring**: Track energy consumption and resource usage with visual dashboards
+- **Real-Time Monitoring**: Track energy consumption and resource usage with visual dashboards
+- **Ollama Benchmarking**: Automated energy and performance testing across different models and quantization levels
 - **CLI Tool**: Command-line interface for detecting and monitoring system stats and LLM processes
-- **Model Optimization**: Reduce energy usage through quantization, pruning, and compression recommendations
-- **Benchmarking**: Compare improvements and savings across deployments and versus cloud setups
+- **Optimization Recommendations**: Hardware-specific suggestions for reducing energy consumption
+- **Quantization Comparison**: Compare Q4, Q8, and FP16 models with real energy and performance metrics

 ## Technology Stack